Recycling Plastic Waste

 Overview of the Solution pathway

-- total thermal reduction of plastics with conversion into pure fundamental elements. - carbon emission free fuel to power the thermal reduction process
+- total thermal reduction of plastics with conversion into pure fundamental elements.

 - hot gas refining